Modelling plausible scenarios for the Omicron SARS-CoV-2 variant from early-stage surveillance: Discussion

-In this study we have adapted an existing model, that was used to provide the Scottish government with medium term projections of cases of COVID-19 across Scotland over much of the ``emergency'' period of COVID-19 restrictions.
+In this study we have adapted an existing model, that was used to provide the Scottish Government with medium term projections of cases of COVID-19 across Scotland over much of the ``emergency'' period of COVID-19 restrictions.
+While many of the results were similar to those that have been described by more parsimonious models, the spatially detailed individual-based model described here does have some advantages.
+In particular, the local spatial heterogeneity in distribution of prior immunity (from Delta) and heterogeneity on vaccine distribution and uptake are relevant when attempting the estimate the effect of vaccine escape and transmission rate advantage, and (while not directly considered in this analysis) therefore allows for direct consideration of the impact of, for example, targeting improved vaccination uptake on the basis of local cases numbers plus deprivation.

 The model was adapted to account for the transmission of two strains of SARS-CoV-2 with different levels of vaccine immune escape, in order to mimic the properties of the emergent Omicron VOC as known at time of analysis.
-In these models we showed that, under plausible scenarios of immune escape, only transmission rate advantages of between 5.1 and 5.3 result in trajectories consistent with the observed numbers of cases with SGTF (assumed to be the Omicron variant).
-While further combinations of transmission advantage and vaccine escape may of course be plausible, in our view the scenarios we examined provided a suitable backdrop on which to further investigate the impact of interventions beyond those imposed in mid-December and to provide reasonable mid-range forward projections of case numbers.
+Because this was a period of sustained consistent exponential growth, with no obvious change in interventions, this allowed us to fit a single model assuming a single baseline transmission rate.
+In the scenario models we showed that, under plausible levels of immune escape, only transmission rate advantages of between 5.1$\times$ and 5.3$\times$ result in trajectories consistent with the observed numbers of cases with SGTF (assumed to be the Omicron variant).
+These estimates are consistent with other estimates at the time (at the upper ranges, though well within the published CIs)~\cite{Ito2022,Viana2022}.
+While further combinations of transmission rate advantage and vaccine escape may of course be plausible, in our view the scenarios we examined provided a suitable backdrop on which to further investigate the impact of interventions beyond those imposed in mid-December and to provide reasonable mid-range forward projections of case numbers.